apple/swift-embedded-examples/Sources/EmbeddedSwift/Documentation.docc/SDKSupport/IntegrateWithZephyr.md

 Integrating Swift with Zephyr RTOS for embedded systems development

+[Zephyr](https://www.zephyrproject.org/) is an open-source RTOS for embedded systems that is sponsored by the Linux Foundation.
+Since it depends on CMake primarily for its build system, it can easily be integrated to be used with Embedded Swift.

 The following document outlines how to setup a Swift to Zephyr project for an emulated ARM Cortex M0, explaining a few key concepts along the way.
 For a complete working example on real hardware, however, refer to the [nrfx-blink-sdk](https://github.com/apple/swift-embedded-examples/tree/main/nrfx-blink-sdk) project that is compatible with nRF or other boards.

 > Note: Embedded Swift is experimental.
 Public releases of Swift do not support Embedded Swift, yet.
 See <doc:InstallEmbeddedSwift> for details.

-## Zephyr Target Architecture Compatibility
+## Target Architecture Compatibility

 Zephyr [supports quite a few target architectures](https://docs.zephyrproject.org/latest/introduction/index.html), but not all are supported by Embedded Swift.
 Please refer to the following table for an overview of Zephyr-supported architectures that are supported by Swift, along with the correct target triple to use: